Luxembourg City: Transition to a modern city

 In 1920 and 1921, the city limits were greatly expanded, with the communes of Eich, Hamm, Hollerich, and Rollingergrund all merging with Luxembourg City.
 Until then, the city proper had only had an area of 3.55 km2; the merger gave Luxembourg City a new area of 51.52 km2, making the city the largest commune in the country (a position that it would hold until 1978).

 In 1940, Germany occupied Luxembourg again.
 The Nazis were not prepared to allow Luxembourgers self-government, and gradually integrated Luxembourg into the Third Reich by informally attaching the country administratively to a neighbouring German province.
 Under the occupation, the capital city's streets all received new, German names, which was announced on 4 October 1940.
 The Avenue de la Liberté for example, a major road leading to the railway station, was renamed "Adolf-Hitlerstraße".
-Luxembourg City was liberated on 10 September 1944.
+On 26 March 1943, Nazi authorities expanded the city's boundaries by incorporating the communes of Strassen and Walferdange and parts of the commune of Hesperange.
+Luxembourg City was liberated on 10 September 1944, after which the pre-occupation city boundaries were restored.
 The city was under long-range bombardment by the German V-3 cannon in December 1944 and January 1945.

 After the war, Luxembourg ended its neutrality, and became a founding member of several inter-governmental and supra-governmental institutions.
 In 1952, the city became the headquarters of the High Authority of the European Coal and Steel Community.
 In 1967, the High Authority was merged with the commissions of the other European institutions; although Luxembourg City was no longer the seat of the ECSC, it hosted some part-sessions of the European Parliament until 1981.
 Luxembourg remains the seat of the European Parliament's secretariat, as well as the Court of Justice of the European Union, the European Court of Auditors, and the European Investment Bank.
 Several departments of the European Commission are also based in Luxembourg.
 The Council of the EU meets in the city for the months of April, June and October annually.